varabyte/kobweb/README.md

 On the fence but not sure?
 Connect with us, and I'd be happy to help you assess your situation.

+## Testimonials

+I'm pleased to mention that Kobweb has received feedback from some satisfied users.
+Here are a few:

+* "This is a pretty bloody amazing technology you've created here.
+I have been dreading upgrading [my] website for ages because I didn't want to go back to html and css 🫤 now i can stay with Kotlin 😀"
+* "Kobweb looks fantastic and I've been [trying] to use kotlin in all parts of [my] hobby stuff and work, so I got real excited when I saw Kobweb, [even though] I hadn't been satisfied with a web framework in a long time.
+Incredible work."
+* "I started using Kobweb from last week and I have to say this [...] reinvented web development for me. [...]
+I used to hate html css.
+After getting hands on kobweb I’m in love with it."
+* "Finally got paid -- all thanks to kobweb 🎉💥"

 # Connecting with us

 * [Join my Discord!](https://discord.gg/5NZ2GKV5Cs)